znck/znck.dev/src/blog/articles/2017-accessible-components/readme.md

 </figure>

-Above is a very simple example to check static HTML for accessibility.
-Next, I would be exploring techniques to test accessibility for all four types of disabilities — visual, auditory, motor and cognitive.
+The above example demonstrates static checks HTML for accessibility.
+Next, I would be exploring techniques to test accessibility for all four types of disabilities — visual, auditory, motor, and cognitive.
 [The a11y project](http://a11yproject.com/) has curated a list of rules as [web accessibility checklist](http://a11yproject.com/checklist), an automated tool to run these rules would be next step in my accessibility exploration.